Hoplon InfoSec Logo

 Microsoft says the change is intended to help ensure that only authorized Windows users can access system files.
 This article explains what the KB5074105 Storage admin access change does, why it matters, who is affected, and how to deal with it.

-What Is Windows 11 KB5074105?
+What is Windows 11 KB5074105?

 KB5074105 is a non-security preview update released on January 29, 2026 for Windows 11 version 24H2 and 25H2.
 While the update includes general fixes and reliability improvements, one of the most discussed changes is a new admin access prompt for the Storage settings page.